MorganConrad/fobu/README.md

 ### reduceRight(object, fn, initialValue)

 ### some(object, predicate)
-Tests if any key/value pair passes `predicate(key, value, object)`.
+Tests if any key/value pair passes `predicate(value, key, object)`.
 Returns true or false, and will "short-circuit".